cranmer/experimentalparticle/content/pages/atlas.md

   <h2>LHC Upgrade</h2>
   <img src="./images/atlas/SLHC_small.png">
   <p>
     While the LHC is just starting, we are already thinking about an LHC upgrade: the Super-LHC.
 The Super-LHC would use the same tunnel that exists at CERN now, but it would have 10 times the luminosity.
 This extremely high luminosity environment poses several detector, triggering, and data acquisition challenges.
-Allen Mincer, Chris Musso, and Peter Nemethy are collaborating with
-Brookhaven National Lab in the development of one part of a new inner-detector, focusing on aspects of the support structure, supply of power, cooling, and tests of performance.
   </p>
 <!--
 <ul>